BonsaiTrees 🌳 🌴 🌲

 - Get a compatible sapling and right-click it on the Bonsai Pot

 - You can then optionally harvest the tree by right clicking it with an axe or breaking the block.
 The Bonsai Pot itself only breaks when there is no sapling growing at the moment.

 - You can also upgrade your Bonsai Pot to a Hopping Bonsai Pot which automatically drops the items into inventories below the Pot.
 This might be disabled in the config though!

-It is recommended to use JEI to look up compatible saplings and what they drop.
-Waila and TheOneProbe will show what sapling is growing and its progress.
+A particular soil might be needed for some of the trees.
+And the different types of soil provide different boosts to the growth of your Bonsai.
+It is recommended to use JEI to look up compatible saplings and available soils.
+Waila and TheOneProbe will show what sapling is growing on what soil and its progress.